G-Research/siembol/docs/siembol_ui/how-tos/how_to_filter_configs_and_save_searches.md

 ## Checkboxes
 On the left hand side of the config manager page is a column for checkboxes.
 The standard checkboxes for each service are:
 - `my configs` - configs last modified by current user
-- `upgradable` -configs that have changes in store that haven't been released yet
+- `upgradable` - configs with unreleased changes in store
-- `unreleased` - configs that haven't been released at all yet
+- `unreleased` - unreleased configs

 To add more custom checkboxes to a service see [here](./how_to_use_ui_bootstrap_file.md).